Naranbhai Rathwa

-Naranbhai J. Rathwa (born 1 June 1953) was a member of the 9th, 10th, 11th, 12th & 14th Lok Sabha of India.
-He represented the Chhota Udaipur constituency of Gujarat and is a member of the Indian National Congress.
+Naranbhai J. Rathwa (born 1 June 1953) is a former Member of Rajya Sabha from Gujarat.
+He was a member of the 9th, 10th, 11th, 12th & 14th Lok Sabha of India.
+He represented the Chhota Udaipur constituency of Gujarat as a member of the Indian National Congress.
+He is a currently a member of the Bharatiya Janata Party after he resigned from the Indian National Congress on 27 February 2024.